Brewers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has recorded a base hit in four straight games.
-In his last five games he is batting .300 with two doubles, two home runs, two walks and five RBI.
+- Correa has recorded at least one hit in five games in a row.
+During his last five outings he is batting .333 with two doubles, three home runs, two walks and eight RBI.

 Correa Recent Games